 How to Start a Story: Plotting

-Plot is a huge subject.
-Writing Spy Fiction with an Unputdownable Plot starts to help us think of a plot.
+Plot is a vast subject.
+Writing Spy Fiction with an Unputdownable Plot helps us think of a plot.

 How to Start a Story: Examples